Back

 What features does the IoT app need

-The set of features can be very different, depending on the IoT industry you work in, end goals, and user’s needs.
+The set of features can be very different, depending on the industry you work in, end goals, and user’s needs.
 We put together a list of some must-have and nice-to-have features for an IoT app.

 Core features

 🙆♀️ User profile is an essential feature for the Internet of Things systems.
-Smart apps are all about personalization, and in order to provide a top-notch customized experience, you need to get familiar with your user.
+Smart apps are all about personalization, and to provide a top-notch customized experience, you need to get familiar with your user.
 Ask for all the information you need: personal data, notification preferences, presence sensing, security, and privacy settings.
-Don’t forget to help add all smart devices to the app.
+Don’t forget to add all smart devices to the app.
 This feature will be beneficial for your marketing team as well — when you know your audience, you can send them triggering emails and push notifications.

 📈 Dashboard does the important job of displaying all collected data — available parking spots, inside the room temperature, approaching buses — depending on the type of your IoT application.